Skip to main content

 Panel (E) shows the large (770 nm in diameter) “hairy” icosahedral particle of Megavirus mammoth (strain Yana14), showing the “stargate” (white arrowhead) characteristic of the Megavirinae subfamily

-Panel (F) shows the smaller icosahedral particle (200 nm in diameter) of Pacmanvirus lupus (strain Tums2) typical of asfarviruses/pacmanviruses.
+Panel (F) shows the smaller icosahedral particle (200 nm in diameter) of Pacmanvirus lupus (strain Tums2), which is typical of astroviruses/pacmanviruses.

 Fungal Diseases

 We have concentrated solely on bacteria and viral epidemics/pandemics.
-We also have to consider fungal outbreaks that affect human health but also the foods that sustain us.
-We have few medicines that treat fungal infections and no vaccines, so any outbreaks could be quite serious.
-Most grow optimally between 12-30 0C (54-86 0F) so they don't adapt easily to warm blooded animals like humans.
-Nevertheless, global warming will increase their range and lead to increased thermal tolerance.
+However, we must also consider fungal outbreaks that affect human health and the foods that sustain us.
+Few medicines treat fungal infections, and no vaccines exist, so any outbreaks could be serious.
+Most grow optimally between 12-30 0C (54-86 0F), so they don't adapt easily to warm-blooded animals like humans.
+Nevertheless, global warming will increase their range and increase their thermal tolerance.

-Candida auris This was first found in 2009 in Japan as a cause of an ear infection.
-It is now found around the world.
+Candida auris: This fungus was first found in 2009 in Japan as a cause of ear infection.
+It is now found worldwide.

 Batrachochytrium dendrobatidis (Bd): This affects amphibians and has caused a high loss in amphibian diversity on all continents.

-Cryptococcus deuterogattii:, This was typically found in more tropical/subtropical climates but now is also found in western Canada and the Pacific Northwest.
+Cryptococcus deuterogattii: This organism was typically found in more tropical/subtropical climates but is now also found in western Canada and the Pacific Northwest.
 It causes infections in people and animals.

 Fusarium graminearum: This causes diseases in wheat and other food crops, especially in warm and wet conditions.

 Coccidioides immitis: This fungus, which grows in desert soil, can also spread through severe dust storms that cause fungal spores to be blown over wide regions.
 An example is the dispersal of Coccidioides immitis from Bakersfield, where it was endemic, to Sacramento County, where it wasn't, in 1977.
-Another example is Apophysomyces trapeziformis, which caused disease in 2011 in Joplin, Missouri after a tornado.
-The fungus actively thrives in wet soils but forms spores in dry conditions These spores can last for decades and cause disease when blown into the air and inhaled.
-They are associated with a condition called Valley Fever which affects farm workers who spend much time outside.
+Another example is Apophysomyces trapeziformis, which caused disease in 2011 in Joplin, Missouri, after a tornado.
+The fungus actively thrives in wet soils but forms spores in dry conditions.
+These spores can last for decades and cause disease when blown into the air and inhaled.
+They are associated with Valley Fever and affect farm workers who spend much time outdoors.
 Latino, Asian, and Native American people get Valley Fever at 2-4 times the rate of others.

 Bats, Viruses, and Climate Change

-We have seen that new infectious diseases arise from pathogen jumps to humans from other species.
-The more distant the species, the more unlikely humans have encountered the disease and the more likely it could cause severe illness and pandemics.
-A clear example is the avian flu that led to the 1918 flu pandemic.
+We have seen new infectious diseases arise from pathogen jumps from other species to humans.
+The more distant the species, the more unlikely humans are to have encountered the disease, and the more likely it is to cause severe illness and pandemics.
+A clear example is the avian flu that led to the 1918 pandemic.
 Yet we also have to worry about zoonoses from pathogen transfer from mammals, including rodents, bats, moles, shrews, monkeys, pigs, camels (a host of the deadly MERS virus), whales, cats, dogs, and seals (a likely source of the original TB virus).

 Bats are a key source of zoonotic disease, including Middle East respiratory syndrome (MERS), which has a death rate of around 35%.
-Bats are the source of the Covid virus MERS-CoV which causes MERS.
-The virus spreads to people from camels.
-Severe acute respiratory syndrome (SARS) is another coronaviral disease, caused by the called SARS-associated coronavirus (SARS-CoV) which emerged in China in 2003.
-It had a death rate of around 12% but it was much higher in older people.
-Neither of these became lengthy full-blown pandemic, as with the SARS-CoV2 virus, the cause of the COVID-19 pandemic.
-In addition, viruses from bats include rabies, Ebola, and Marburg viruses, as well as the Nipah and Hendra viruses.
+Bats are the source of COVID-19, and MERS-CoV causes MERS.
+The virus spreads from camels to people.
+Severe acute respiratory syndrome (SARS) is another coronaviral disease caused by the SARS-associated coronavirus (SARS-CoV), which emerged in China in 2003.
+It had a death rate of around 12%, but it was much higher in older people.
+Neither of these became a full-blown pandemic, unlike the case with th3 SARS-CoV-2 virus, the cause of the COVID-19 pandemic.
+In addition, bat viruses include rabies, Ebola, and Marburg viruses, as well as Nipah and Hendra viruses.
 Bats are more likely to be infected with zoonotic viruses than rodents.

 Why are bat viruses so key in our worst zoonotic diseases?
 Two features are important.
 The same viruses that are so virulent to humans do not kill bats.
 A clue as to the special nature of bats is that they are the only flying mammals.
-What might protect bats from their own viruses is that their core temperatures are quite elevated during flight, which requires a high metabolic rate.
-These high temperatures likely prevent these viruses from harming bats but also make the viruses immune to the high-temperature fevers accompanying infection in humans.
-The average core temperature of flying bats derived from a variety of species was 39.6 0C or 103.3 0F.
+What might protect bats from their viruses is that their core temperatures are quite elevated during flight, which requires a high metabolic rate.
+These high temperatures likely prevent these viruses from harming bats but also make them immune to the high-temperature fevers that accompany infection in humans.
+The average core temperature of flying bats derived from various species was 39.6 0C or 103.3 0F.
 Many pathogens replicate optimally at temperatures less than normal body temperature.

 Fevers in humans are regulated by the hypothalamus, mainly through prostaglandin E2 (PGE2).
 This response is part of the innate immune response and is elicited by most pathogens.
-PGE2 binds to the E-prostanoid-3 receptor (EP3), a G protein-coupled receptor in the hypothalmus, which determines the "set point" for body temperature.
-Hypothalmic PGE2 is produced from the endocannabinoid 2-arachidonylglycerol by the action of monoacylglycerol lipase, at least in mice stimulated with a bacterial cell wall component (LPS), that stimulates fever production.
+PGE2 binds to the E-prostanoid-3 receptor (EP3), a G protein-coupled receptor in the hypothalamus, which determines the "set point" for body temperature.
+Hypothalamic PGE2 is produced from the endocannabinoid 2-arachidonylglycerol by the action of monoacylglycerol lipase, at least in mice stimulated with a bacterial cell wall component (LPS), which stimulates fever production.

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of the human prostaglandin E receptor EP3 bound to prostaglandin E2 (6AK3).